liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/data-handlers.markdown

 ## Staged Model Data Handlers

-Now that your application has a portlet data handler and has registered staged models, you'll create the staged model data handlers.
-The Bookmarks application has two staged models: entries and folders.
+Now that your application has a portlet data handler and staged models, you'll create the staged model data handlers.
+The Bookmarks application has two staged
+models: entries and folders.
 Creating data handlers for these two entities is similar, so you'll examine how this is done for Bookmark entries.

 1. Create a `-StagedModelDataHandler` class in the same folder as its portlet data handler class.
 For Bookmarks, the `BookmarksEntryStagedDataHandler`